 While the southern part of the Netherlands was liberated in the autumn of 1944, the rest of the country passed through a period of severe austerity in the ensuing winter.
 The ‘Hongerwinter’ of 1944-1945 would for long remain prominent in the memory of the Dutch people.
+Relief only came in late April 1945, when Operation Chowhound and Operation Manna included airdrops of food supplies over the western parts of the Netherlands.
+The 'Zweeds wittebrood' ('Swedish white bread') became a symbol of liberation for a generation of Dutch people.

 Between October and December 1944, the German occupying forces demanded clothing and textiles from the Dutch citizens for the support of the German troops.
 Since this went against international war regulations, the Dutch government from London instructed the remaining Dutch authorities not to cooperate.